jdlafferty/relational/paper/rebuttal/inW9-6k.md

 > I think the idea of a "sensory-connected" semi-bottlenecked network is enticing, as is the idea of evaluating on more general natural language tasks.
 This would dramatically strengthen the evaluation to find a way to check performance there, especially since this is the ultimate goal of cog-sci inspired relational architectures — general applicability, not just to sorting tasks.

 Agreed.
-Our focus was validating our key idea that relational cross attention improves sample-efficiency and out-of-distribution generalization of learning in relational tasks.
+Our focus was validating our key idea that relational cross attention can dramaticaly improve sample-efficiency and out-of-distribution generalization of learning in relational tasks.
 With that validated in our experiments, we conjecture that the sensory-connected architecture should yield improvements for tasks which rely on both relational and sensory information.
 The intuitive reason is that the model retains the sensory-processing achieved by the Encoder while *adding* the Abstractor and its relational bottleneck for more efficient processing of relational information.
-Since the Decoder can attend to both the Encoder and the abstract symbols, the hypothesis is that this should translate to improved overall sample-efficiency and generalization.
+Since the Decoder can attend to both the Encoder and the abstract symbols, the hypothesis is that this should translate to further improvements in overall sample-efficiency and generalization.
 This remains to be experimentally verified in future work.

 > why does it take a Encoder -> Abstractor -> Abstracter -> Decoder architecture to learn higher order relations?
 From figure 1, my impression is that Encoder -> Abstractor -> Decoder is shown, and it seems like the "layers" of the network are the arrows, so there are still hierarchies of relational abstractor modules on top of each other.